Cat Dental Care

 - Dental Treats

-You know that dogs love bones, and so do cats!
+We all know that dogs love bones, and so do cats!
 In the wild, cats routinely consume the bones of their prey.
 The simple act of gnawing on bones helps to remove tartar and stimulate the gums.
 Since your indoor kitty doesn’t have bones readily available, you can give some as occasional treats.
 Use large raw bones that won’t splinter or break easily and avoid chicken, pork, or fish bones.

 - Regular Vet Visits

-Nothing replaces the importance of regular vet checks in to care for your cat’s teeth.
+Nothing replaces the importance of regular vet visits to care for your cat’s teeth.
 Most kitties should see the vet at least once a year, and this should increase as your cat ages.
-Your vet will be able to determine the presence and extent of dental disease with an oral examination, and then perform cleanings and radiographs to further detect and treat.
+Your vet will be able to determine the presence and extent of dental disease with an oral examination, and then they can perform cleanings and radiographs to further detect and treat.
 For kitties that have extensive dental issues, your vet will be able to set up a proper at-home care and exam schedule to get and keep their teeth healthy.

 - Natural Remedies